Jeffrey-Le/Workout-Tracker/README.md

    - **Log In:**
      - After registration, navigate to the login page.
      - Enter your credentials to access the dashboard.
+     - Make sure to log out after you are done.

 ---